-As with all claims, to be able to succeed in a claim for personal injury compensation after a slipping accident, a claimant and their specialist solicitor will have to demonstrate that the people or business responsible for the area in which they were injured breached reasonable health and safety regulations and exposed them to the risk of injury.
-With slipping claims, it’s important to show that a slippery floor wasn’t indicated or that a floor was made slippery yet nothing was done to warn people about it.
+To be able to succeed in a claim for personal injury compensation after a slipping accident, a claimant and their specialist solicitor will have to demonstrate that the people or business responsible for the area in which they were injured breached reasonable health and safety regulations and exposed them to the risk of injury.
+Slip and fall claims are often successful if it can be shown that a slippery floor wasn’t indicated or that a floor was made slippery yet nothing was done to warn people about it.